 A statistical model is a set of assumptions about the probability distribution that generated some observed data.
-In mathematical terms, the assumptions are formulated as restrictions on the set of probability distributions that could have generated the data.

 We provide here some examples of statistical models.